LenaTopoleva/AlbumSearch/README.md

 # AlbumSearch
-iTunes API client, search albums by title and shows details by click.
-+ caches data in DB
+iTunes API client, search albums by title and shows details by click; caches data in DB.

 - MVVM + MVI
 - Retrofit